 - Make a plan for your organic waste.

-- Adopt a no-single-use policy and publicise this.
+- Adopt a no-single-use policy and publicise this - including all plastic bottles.

 - Ensure your suppliers are aware of your sustainable purchasing policy.

 - Get involved in promotes such as Earth Hour (March) and Plastic Free July.

 Tourism Sustainability Commitment has further suggestions, help and support to encourage you to extend your Visitor Commitment.

 We'd love to hear them!
 Email our Association Secretary so she can share your suggestions with our members.